We inform visitors that the museum will close at 4 pm on Saturday, December 24

 With Arp, he attended the Kongress der Konstructivisten in Weimar in 1922.
-There Schwitters met The van Doesburg, whose De Stijl principles influenced his work.
+There Schwitters met Theo van Doesburg, whose De Stijl principles influenced his work.
 Schwitters’s Dada activities included his Merz-Matineen and Merz-Abende at which he presented his poetry.
 From 1923 to 1932, he published the magazine Merz.
-About 1923, the artist started to make his first Merzbau, a fantastic structure he built over a number of years; the Merzbau grew to occupy much of his Hannover studio.
+In around 1923, the artist started to make his first Merzbau, a fantastical structure he built over a number of years, which grew to occupy much of his Hannover studio.
 During this period, he also worked in typography.
-Schwitters was included in the exhibition Abstrakte und surrealistische Malerei und Plastik at the Kunsthaus Zürich in 1929.
+Schwitters was included in the Abstrakte und surrealistische Malerei und Plastik exhibition at the Kunsthaus Zürich in 1929.
 The artist contributed to the Parisian review Cercle et Carré in 1930.
-In 1932, he joined the Paris-based Abstraction-Création group and wrote for their organ of the same name.
+In 1932, he joined the Paris-based Abstraction-Création group and wrote for the eponymous magazine.
 He participated in the Cubism and Abstract Art and Fantastic Art, Dada, Surrealism exhibitions of 1936 at the Museum of Modern Art, New York.